 You should avoid using online services through public Wi-Fi.
 Accessing sensitive information while on a public connection makes you vulnerable to hackers.

-If you have to access online services away from home, use a VPN or your mobile data.
+If you can access online services from home, use a VPN or your mobile data.

 Update Your Passwords